openjdk/leyden/README.md

 ## 0. Disclaimers

-- *This repository contains experimental and unstable code.
+- *This release contains experimental and unstable code.
 It is not intended to be used in a production environment.*
-- *This repository is intended for developers of the JDK, and advanced Java developers who are familiar with building the JDK.*
-- *The experimental features in this repository may be changed or removed without notice.
+- *The experimental features in this release may be changed or removed without notice.
    Command line flags and workflows are likely to change.*
-- *The benchmarks results reported on this page are for illustrative purposes only.
-Your applications may get better or worse results.*

 ## 1. Overview